Skip to content

 How I work

 At minute twelve she stops.
 The brief lands in the buyer's inbox: scope, recommendation, runner-up, one-line success criterion, integrations needed, the four cases where a human is the right hire.
-The buyer takes the brief — to Fidelic, to a peer, anywhere.
+The buyer takes the brief — to FidelicAI, to a peer, anywhere.

 Where I push hardest